-Public ( Corresponde nce Date of Contact (2019) Name Comment Date of Response Response and Issue Resolution (if applicable) Follow- Up Required Outstanding Issues March 9 had received the open house letter invitation after it had already commenced and was extremely dissatisfied with the consultation process.
-March 10 EGI representative thanked him for reaching out, provided information about the project and the mailing issue, provided the project website, and added him to the contact list.
-N/A March 9 he had received the open house letter invitation after it had already commenced and was extremely upset with the process.
-March 10 EGI representative thanked him for reaching out, provided information about the project and the mailing issue, provided the project website, and added him to the contact list.
-N/A March 11 suggested the open house be closer to the citizens affected by the work and suggested the old Rideau High School property, or a room at the community centre on Coté Street.
-The thought the previous location was unsuitable due to distance for those walking. also suggested retiring the newspaper ads for targeted internet ads in the affected postal zones.
-N/A March 12 EGI representative thanked EGI for his suggestions and explained the current approach for acquiring a new open house venue.
-N/A March 12 location for the open house.
-N/A March 12 EGI representative confirmed that the Rideau High Community Hub would be unavailable for the open house.
+Public Correspondence esponden Follow- Outstanding Comment Date of Response Response and Issue Resolution (if applicable) Up Required Issues and motion is a set of the set of March 10 EGI representative thanked him for reaching out, provided information about the project and the mailing issue, provided the project website, and added him to the contact list.
+N/A emailed EGI to notify them that he had received the open house letter invitation after it had already commenced and was extremely upset with the process.
+Mar March 10 EGI representative thanked him for reaching out, provided information about the project and the mailing issue, provided the project website, and added him to the contact list.
+N/A Mar suggested the open house be closer to the citizens affected by the work and suggested the old Rideau High School property, or a room at the community centre on Coté Street.
+Thought the previous location was unsuitable due to distance for those walking.
+The also suggested retiring the newspaper ads for targeted internet ads in the affected postal zones.
+N/A Mar March 12 EGI representative thanked for the form of the suggestions and explained the current approach for acquiring a new open house venue.
+N/A Mar March 12 confirmed a potential location for the open house.
+N/A Mar March 12 EGI representative confirmed that the Rideau High Community Hub would be unavailable for the open house.
 N/A